Bumbershoot: AEG steps down

 In November 2019, AEG Live announced that they decided not to continue producing Bumbershoot when their contract was up for renewal.
 AEG's Rob Thomas said the decision was "heartbreaking" as they initially invested in saving the music festival because they believed in it.
 This decision came after years of problems.
 Since Seattle maintains ownership of Bumbershoot, related problems arise such as unions, city overtime pay and police fees.
 The Seattle Center has also been under construction for the last several years which restricts the area available for festival use, most significantly, KeyArena.
 Industry experts have noted that "it was likely that AEG lost upwards of a million dollars each year it promoted Bumbershoot".

 In many festival-hosting cities, government funding – such as grants – have been organized as to continue the festival and maintain profits from tourism and tax gains.
 Bumbershoot has not experienced such economic profitability, and thus AEG chose to step down.

-The future of Bumbershoot

 In the fall of 2019 it was announced that AEG Live "declined to renew its option to produce Bumbershoot in 2020" following its five-year run as lead producer.

-What is next for Bumbershoot may be uncertain but this year off gives the festival time to regroup and decide what the best move for One Reel, The Seattle Center and the city is.
-Seattle has a deep history in music as the birthplace of Nirvana, Pearl Jam, and Soundgarden and thus became the epicenter of Grunge in the 90's.
-Seattle has also brought music heroes like Jimi Hendrix, Quincy Jones, Heart, and Macklemore.
-Bumbershoot's struggle is not an isolated situation as several music festivals in the PNW have been cancelled in recent years.
-Washington's Sasquatch!
-Music Festival, and Upstream Music Festival, British Columbia's Pemberton Music Festival, and Portland's MusicFestNW have all been cancelled.

-One Reel writes that "things may never return to what was once, but we are confident that Bumbershoot will return to entertain and amaze Seattle on Labor Day weekend, for decades to come".
-They explain that this break in producing the festival has allotted time for reflection on "the good, the bad, and the ugly".
-One Reel looks towards the future as an opportunity to "evolve into something new".

-One Reel and the Seattle Center have agreed to collaborate in revamping Bumbershoot in order to bring it back to its roots and make a sustainable model for the future of the festival.
-Festival producers, the Seattle community, and artists have all expressed the importance of Bumbershoot and its impact on the city.
-Chris Cornell, former lead singer of Soundgarden and Seattle native has said that playing Bumbershoot was "a career highlight".
-A bold statement from one of the founders of the Seattle Grunge movement.

-2020 cancelled all live concerts caused by the COVID-19 pandemic.
-The Golden Anniversary was deferred to 2021.
+The 2020 and 2021 editions were cancelled due to the COVID-19 pandemic.
+The 2022 edition was cancelled to allow new operator New Rising Sun to revamp the festival in time for the golden anniversary in 2023.

+Third Stone and New Rising Sun

+In 2023, Third Stone and New Rising Sun announced that they would be re-launching Bumbershoot.
+New Rising Sun (NRS), a team of concert promoters and visual arts producers, obtained rights to produce Bumbershoot in partnership with Seattle Center.